ergonode/frontend/.github/CONTRIBUTING.md

 - Make sure the documentation is up to date

 - If adding a new feature:
-  - Add accompanying test case.
+  - Add accompanying test case if needed.
   - Provide a convincing reason to add this feature.
 Ideally, you should open a suggestion issue first and have it approved before working on it.
   - Add `(#xxxx[,#xxxx])` (#xxxx is the issue id) in your PR title for a better release log.